elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_09.md

 ## Training registries

-A training registry or portal aggregates information, i.e. the metadata (see Chapter 4), about many different training materials.
+A training registry or portal aggregates information, i.e. the metadata (see [Chapter 4: Using metadata to describe training material](chapter_04.md)), about many different training materials.
 Registries do not contain the training materials, they link to the materials.
 As registries centralize the information, they are one of the first go-to places learners or trainers will explore when looking for material.
 Let’s consider a few well-known training registries:

 ### TESS